zammad/zammad-admin-documentation/manage-macros.rst

 You can use macros in Zammad to automate recurring sequences, saving time (and nerves).
 This allows a combined sequence of actions on the ticket to be executed with just one click.

-In the Macros Management Mask you can add, edit and delete macros.
+In the Macros Management Mask you can add, edit and delete macros:

 .. image:: images/manage/Zammad_Helpdesk_-_Macros.jpg

-That's how the edit-mask look like:
+By clicking on an existing macro or by clicking on "New Macro" (top right) the edit mask opens:

 .. image:: images/manage/Zammad_Helpdesk_-_Macros2.jpg